cpallapolu/readable/README.md

 - install all project dependencies with `npm install`
 - start the development server with `npm start`

-You can also view the code on heroku app.
-[Readable](https://cpallapolu-myreads.herokuapp.com/)

 ## Contributors
 [Chanakya Pallapolu](https://github.com/cpallapolu)